Biotechnology and Artificial Intelligence: Risks Posed by Research to Security and the Proliferation of Biological Weapons

 On the initiative of the Defense Committee, the TAB has presented a working report on the topic “Biotechnology and Artificial Intelligence: research risks to security and the proliferation of biological weapons.”

-During the expert discussion, the findings of the corresponding project will be publicly discussed with members of the German Bundestag and experts.
+During the expert discussion, the findings of the corresponding project were publicly discussed with members of the German Bundestag and experts.

 Programme